 People are often surprised when they hear I’m going to be a single parent.
 They can’t understand why I would do it by myself.
 But the reality is that I want to be a father; it really is as simple as that.
 I’m amazed to know that people are surprised by this, and becoming a single parent by choice.

 It never occurred to me that this would even be an issue; it catches me off-guard when I discover that other people hold that view.
 They are, of course, entitled to their own views, but to have such an old-fashioned sentiment is eye-wateringly depressing.
-We have evolved as a society to a point when single mothers are becoming accepted – slowly – but single dads, perhaps because of their comparative rareity, are still a cause for some discussion.
+We have evolved as a society to a point when single mothers are becoming accepted, but single dads, perhaps because of their comparative rareity, are still a cause for some discussion.

 When I first began exploring the possibilities of becoming a dad, I was pleasantly surprised by the response from the agencies I approached.
 None of them had any problems with a single person becoming a parent; in fact, they didn’t bat an eyelid, and I had to actually mention it first before it was even referenced.
 Barnardos – the agency I went with – obviously discussed it with me during the assessment phase, but it was more around how I would cope; what was my support network like, they wanted to know, and accepted that it was different to a couple’s network.
 But there was never any criticism, merely an acceptance that life would be different.

-I have always been reassured by this, as well as by the positive responses of people whose opinion I value.
-No-one has been alarmed or worried, which is positive, and I’ve been able to explore my own strengths and weaknesses during the assessment stage.
-This has been a brilliant opportunity to reflect and take the chance to really critique myself, and it’s something that I wish everyone had the opportunity to do; it really is such a healthy thing to do.
+I’ve also been able to explore my own strengths and weaknesses during the assessment stage.
+This has been a brilliant opportunity to reflect and take the chance to really critique myself, and it’s something that I wish everyone had the opportunity to do; it really is a cathartic process.

 Knowing that a child will soon be joining you to form a new family is incredibly exciting, and that puts everything else into perspective.
 I get to be a dad, and to have been judged worthy of a raising a child by myself is a a double honour – and a privilege.